BERDataLakehouse/berdl_docs/README.md

 All source code repositories are located in the [BERDataLakehouse GitHub Organization](https://github.com/BERDataLakehouse).

+> **Note**: This documentation provides a brief introduction to each core component of the BERDL system.
+For detailed development and service information, please refer to each repository's README file.

 ## System Architecture

 BERDL utilizes a microservices architecture to provide a secure, scalable, and interactive data analysis environment.
 The core components include dynamic notebook spawning, secure credential management, and an MCP (Model Context Protocol) server for AI-assisted data operations.